4 Student Loan Repayment Options — and How to Choose the Right One for You

 3. Income-Based Repayment

-If the payments under the Standard Repayment Plan seem too daunting, federal student loans offer a variety of income based repayment plans, which tie the amount you pay to the discretionary income you earn.
+If the payments under the Standard Repayment Plan seem too high, federal student loans offer two income-based repayment plans, which tie the amount you pay to your discretionary income.

-These income-driven repayment plans come in a variety of flavors and configurations, but an important takeaway is that, in some cases, you may end up paying more over the life of the loan than you would have on the Standard Repayment Plan.
-That’s because, with low monthly payments that stretch out over more years, you could be paying more in interest over time.
+Income-driven repayment plans may help lower your monthly payments.
+In some cases, however, you might end up paying more over the life of the loan than you would have on the Standard Repayment Plan.
+That’s because with low monthly payments that stretch out over more years, you could be paying more in interest over time.

 4. Student Loan Refinancing

-Refinancing student loans through a private lender offers the opportunity to consolidate multiple student loans into a single payment and potentially decrease your interest rate.
+Refinancing student loans through a private lender offers the opportunity to consolidate multiple student loans into a single payment and potentially decrease your interest rate or lower your monthly payment.

-Loan repayment terms vary based on the lender, and terms and interest rates are often more favorable for those with better credit and earning potential (among other financial factors that vary by lender).
+Loan repayment terms vary based on the lender, and borrowers with better credit and earning potential (among other financial factors that vary by lender) may qualify for better terms and interest rates.

 One important thing to know about refinancing, however, is that once you refinance a federal student loan into a private loan, you can’t undo that transaction and later consolidate back into a federal Direct Consolidation Loan.